 Travel.gc.ca’s social media accounts are open to the public, so anyone with Internet access can view the content posted.
 Users can also “like” or follow travel.gc.ca’s channels, thereby allowing travel.gc.ca’s posts and updates to appear on their home feeds.

-We do not auto follow on Twitter, or “friend” or “like” any individual or business that proactively “likes” our Facebook or Foursquare account.
+We do not auto follow on Twitter, or “friend” or “like” any individual or business that proactively “likes” our Facebook account.
 We follow only selected accounts from our partners, stakeholders and the public.
 Our following you or “liking” you on social media does not imply endorsement of any kind, and we reserve the right to stop following any individual or organization that posts inappropriate content.

 At this time, travel.gc.ca’s “Favourite Pages” include only other Government of Canada institutions and organizations that we believe are relevant to the mandate of our work.
 Favourite pages may include those of non-profit organizations, associations and other governmental agencies.
 The appearance of any particular page as a “favourite” of travel.gc.ca does not imply endorsement.